bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 1: 01:22:51

 Yes, I was explaining the history of CoinShuffle.
-It started with CoinShuffle, then they came up with a new protocol that doesn't require TOR, that's called DiceMix, and they incorporated it into CoinShuffle, and they called it CoinShuffle++, and then they figured out how to do CoinShuffle with confidential transactions and that is called ValueShuffle.
+It started with CoinShuffle, then they came up with a new protocol that doesn't require TOR, that's called `DiceMix`, and they incorporated it into CoinShuffle, and they called it CoinShuffle++, and then they figured out how to do CoinShuffle with confidential transactions and that is called `ValueShuffle`.

 Speaker 6: 01:23:30

 Can you send me a reference link or something on that?
-I'm already done the Go in it, but it could be a bit faster and more helpful.
+I'm already done the go in it, but it could be a bit faster and more helpful.
 CoinShuffle++?
-Just

 Speaker 1: 01:23:43

-Google value shuffle.
+Just google valueshuffle.
 Or wait, value

 Speaker 6: 01:23:46